Skip To Main Content

 This infographic walks you through the most common way schools justify their new website.

-The National Association of Independent Schools (NAIS) Data and Analysis Report for School Leadership reported schools average 396 inquiries per year.
-Finalsite schools report upwards of a 40% increase in inquiries with their new website which in this example would mean 158 additional inquiries.
-Applying the NAIS 46.9% application rate, 74 additional applicants could lead to 35 new students based on the accepted (69.3%) and enrollment rates (68.8%).
+The National Association of Independent Schools (NAIS) Data and Analysis Report for School Leadership reported that schools average 385 inquiries per year.
+A 40% increase from a new website would generate 154 additional inquiries.
+Applying the NAIS 46.6% application rate, that results in about 71 additional applicants.
+With a 66% acceptance rate and a 71.4% enrollment yield, this could lead to 34 new students.

 Key Takeaway